CDT/dt_book/tech/backend/postgresql.md

 - It is advisable not to modify objects in the maintenance db unless you fully understand the implications.
 Changes may cause instability.

 So in summary, the postgresql maintenance database is a dedicated system database used internally by the PostgreSQL server for management and maintenance tasks.
 It is created at installation time and should generally not be modified directly.

+### Why can't I modify the row in pgAdmin 4?

+- Check if there is a primary key in your table, if not, you cannot edit the row.
+- Unlike Oracle, PostgreSQL does not have a pseudo column `rowid`.
+If you don't specify a primary key, pgAdmin cannot identify the row you edit.